canmom/canmom.github.io/_posts/rpgs/2025-11-22-rpgs-as-games-1.md

 This will naturally lead into [part 3](./rpgs-as=games-3-unwritten), which will take a close look at Stephen Sniderman's analysis of *unwritten rules*, and see how they factor into the procedures of different RPG traditions.

-In [part 4](./rpgs-as-games-4-goals-restrictions), I take a look at the other side of Suits's structure, the voluntary restrictions.
+In [part 4](./rpgs-as-games-4-restrictions), I take a look at the other side of Suits's structure, the voluntary restrictions.
 I'll be looking at how RPG rules restrict what sort of narration the players can make.

+In [part 5](./rpgs-as-games-5-balance), I examine one major pillar of game design theory, the question of 'game balance', to see what conceptual shifts are necessary to apply it to RPGs.

+In [part 6](./rpgs-as-games-6-design) I examine two accusations of inappropriate game design: on the one hand, that RPG designers do too little and leave too much to the DM, and on the other, returning to Vi's video, that they are overreaching and trying to use crude behaviourist methods to control players.